adilsaid64/bayesian-football-match-prediction/README.md

 # bayesian-football-match-prediction

 Using Bayesian Inference to predict football match wins.

+There is also a notebook on non-bayesian methods for comparison.
+Using the tradiitional Logistic Regression, Random Forrest, XGBoost, CatBoost and SVC.